Home > Bread > Easy Irish Soda Bread with Cheddar

 • Preheat the oven to 400F degrees and adjust the oven rack to the middle position.
 Line a baking sheet with a piece of parchment paper.

 • In a medium mixing bowl, use a wooden spoon and stir together the flour, baking soda, and salt.
-Add the grated butter and approx. a 1/2 cup of the grated cheese, and stir to coat the pieces.
+Add the grated butter and approximately 1/2 cup of the grated cheese, and stir to coat the pieces.
 Reserve the remaining cheese to sprinkle over the top of the loaf.
 Note – I recommend grating the cheese and butter.
 Grated butter distributes more evenly.

 • Pour the buttermilk over the top of the flour and stir with the wooden spoon – until the flour is dampened and a dough starts to form.
 The dough will be rough and scrappy.